lukefavret/lsl-harness/README.md

+LSL-Harness is a lightweight, easy to use and portable tool for measuring surface-level performance of LSL streams.
+With it you can calculate:
+    - Latency
+    - Jitter
+    - % of Samples dropped

+LSL-Harness is intended to be used in contexts where:
+    Users of LSL-enabled devices need a simply, "One-click" diagnostic tool, pareticularly when working with tech support developers are rapidly iterating and don't have time for a full labrecorder + XDF analysis session

 Linux/WSL note:
 pylsl looks for the native liblsl.so in its own package, system library paths, or where PYLSL_LIB points.
 If you already run LSL apps, you probably have it—no extra steps.